HenryLange/fantasy-nhl-optimizer/_posts/2025-09-21-week-three.md

 ### What’s next?
 This week is much closer to optimization than any of the other weeks.
-I now have projections for players by positions, and one could follow these tables to pick a team with the highest projected points based on which players are available.
+I now have projections for players by position, and one could follow these tables to pick a team with the highest projected points based on which players are available.
 However, this is still quite simple, and I’m hoping to dive even deeper next week.

 You can see my code for this week in the [code](https://henrylange.github.io/fantasy-nhl-optimizer/code/) section.